ppy/osu-wiki/wiki/Tournaments/OIT/2024/en.md

 ## Prizes

 The osu!
-Indonesia Tournament #14 (2024) offered an initial prize pool of 500,000 IDR as generously donated by ::{ flag=ID }:: [Chokecomint](https://osu.ppy.sh/users/20308933).
+Indonesia Tournament #14 (2024) offered an initial prize pool of 500,000 IDR as generously donated by ::{ flag=ID }:: ::Chokecomint::{ user-id=20308933 }.
 This prize pool was further increased from community donations through [Saweria](https://saweria.co/osuIndonesia) and [Streamlabs](https://streamlabs.com/osuindonesia/tip).

 | Placing | Prize(s) |
 | :-: | :-- |